tdyer21/cse130-tests/README.md

 # Acknowlegdment

-This test is based on Aviv's test script from assignment 1.
+The main test script is based on Aviv's test script from assignment 1.

 # How to use